 - Developing tools for VR content production and distribution, e.g. the photoshops and wordpresses of VR.

 - Pioneering VR content fundamentals, such as effective VR storytelling techniques.

 - Creating better 3D user interfaces for VR and helping to define related standards.

 - Engineering hardware innovations.

 Some of these opportunities will have big monetary rewards, and some have important consequences for the future of human culture and the way we interact with computers.

 The hype surrounding VR is currently helping developers, and makes it easier to pitch your ideas.
 But be aware of the inflated expectations that will inevitably lead to a backlash of some magnitude.
 Furthermore, a mass adoption of consumer VR devices takes several years.
 So prepare for the long haul.
 Unity co-founder David Helgason suggested that new VR companies should have funding for the next 2-4 years.

 Most developers in the Western world will target the English speaking market.
 However, one should not underestimate the Chinese VR market, and the possibilities that it offers.
 For example, gaming cafes are very popular in China, and they are gradually equipped with VR devices.

 And finally, lets not forget that VR is fun and the technology provides countless ways to express yourself, both artistically and experimentally.
 If you want to get involved with VR development, but don’t know where to start, these answers on Quora will point you in the right direction.

 * Assertion 2. relates to user-led innovation, which is a concept where not only big producer companies are a source of product innovation, but also individual users (including small companies) and communities.
-In my PhD thesis that is currently being reviewed I discuss VR also from a user-led innovation perspective, while the main focus of the thesis is in VR application development.
+In my PhD thesis I discuss VR also from a user-led innovation perspective (Section 2.3), while the main focus of the thesis is in VR application development.
 One example of current user-led innovation in the field of VR is the abundant experimentation with different forms of VR locomotion: